salemove/developer/_includes/visitor_api.md

 ## Trigger media selection

-    Url-hash: #sm_show_media_selection
+    URL-hash: #sm_show_media_selection

-To trigger a media selection dialog immediately when the page opens, put a hash at the end of the url.
+To trigger the media selection dialog immediately when the page opens, put a hash at the end of the URL.
 This can be used, for example, to open the media selection immediately after the site visitor clicks on a link and navigates to a new page.

     With site address:      http://www.site.com